A Spicy Bloody Mary Cocktail is the perfect cocktail for brunch or any time of day. This is a cocktail spicy food lovers will adore!

 To make a traditional Bloody Mary Cocktails you use made with tomato juice, vodka, Worcestershire, hot sauce, lemon juice and celery salt.

-Like the classic version, this Spicy Bloody Mary is made with tomato juice, vodka and Worcestershire.
+Like the classic version, this spicy recipe is made with tomato juice, vodka and Worcestershire.
 It also gets a little kick from some cajun hot sauce and horseradish.

-And instead of the celery salt, the glass of this Spicy Bloody Mary is coated with a cajun seasoning/kosher salt blend.
+And instead of the celery salt, the glass is coated with a cajun seasoning/kosher salt blend.

 And it is spicy, savory perfection.